racinrandall/fysetc-v2.4-pro/README.md

 For the most part, other than noted above, the gantry assembly went exactly as the Voron documents outline.
 However as I got to installing the AB belts, I realized that the Fysetc repo did not have the STLs for the tool head carriage mount to the X rail.

-As I wrote above, I realized how stupid I am sometimes.
+As I wrote the above, I realized how stupid I am sometimes.
 The Fysetc kit comes with a CNC Tap kit.
 There aren't any good instructions that I have found, but I did find this [video](https://www.youtube.com/watch?v=G74QdxHLoy8) that covers the installation of the Voron Tap CNC Carbon Fiber kit.
 The Tap in the Fysetc kit is aluminum not the carbon fiber one, but the assembly should be the same, but the one in the kit I received was fully assembled.

 There are still some questions as to where the X and Y end stops get mounted, and wired.
 The wiring diagram doesn't really help here either.